RedHate/Hakai-MPC/README.md

 	# systemctl stop inmusic-mpc.service
 	# arecordmidi -p 16:1 /media/<sdcard>/midi.log

-# Internal Midi Device Channel and Values
+# Internal midi device channel and values

-The pad's are registered on channel 9 and here is the diagram.
+The control interface is registered on channel 9 and here is the diagram.
 (MPC One)

       +-------------------+
       | 49 | 55 | 51 | 53 |